-Though there are three Slavonic groups that make up the West Slavonic groups of all of the Indo-European languages, not one has separated itself to a point where it’s altogether different from either of its relative languages.
+There are three Slavonic groups that make up the West Slavonic groups of all of the Indo-European languages.
+None have separated themselves to a point where it’s altogether different from either of its relative languages.
 The origins of the Slavonic tribes began in the bulk of Central Europe, reaching to the East.
 The three tribes began to build their own separate identities, all based on the different limitations of their geographical location.

 If you are having a hard time grasping the actual phonetic differences of translating words from English to the Polish language, you can readily identify by attempting a literal translation of the word you’re trying to learn from English to its Polish counterpart.